 Capital - You need to go back to school to relearn English Until seven years ago, Chicago-born Ben Barron had worked only with fellow Americans.
 But when he took a job with Zurich Insurance Company, an international company headquartered in Switzerland, Barron found that his new colleagues across Europe, who used English as a shared language, had difficulty understanding him.
 “Fortunately I was surrounded by people who would stop and say things like, ‘So what do you mean by that?’ and make me clarify,” he recalls.

+» Get Off Your Butt: 16 Ways to Get Motivated When You’re in a Slump By Leo Babauta Even the most motivated of us — you, me, Tony Robbins — can feel unmotivated at times.
+In fact, sometimes we get into such a slump that even thinking about making positive changes seems too difficult.
 Language Quiz: Can You Guess The Language By Listening?
 Who doesn’t love a punishing language quiz every now and then?
 If you’re the type of language nerd who can’t back down from a challenge, then we entreat you to try your hand at the following quiz.
 We selected audio from eight different languages with varying levels of ubiquitousness (just enough to make you second-guess all your choices if you’re not already familiar with how they sound).
 It’s up to you to choose the correct one, but be warned — you’ll have to select your answer from among a series of choices that all sound very much like they could be correct.